Margin Trading on WhiteBIT

 Margin trading is a high-risk instrument that can lead to financial losses, so it is important to understand how it works.
 Unlike futures, margin trading can be compared to spot trading because traders borrow and trade real assets, rather than using contracts.

-The value of MF can range from ∞ to MMF (for example, 50% for 1x leverage and 5% for 10x leverage).
-In the worst-case scenario, MF approaches MMF, leading to liquidation and insolvency.
+The value of Margin Fraction can range from ∞ to Maintenance Margin Fraction .
+On WhiteBIT, the Maintenance Margin Fraction for each leverage, ranging from 1x to 10x, is 2.5%.
+In the worst-case scenario, Margin Fraction approaches Maintenance Margin Fraction , leading to liquidation and insolvency.
 Otherwise, it approaches ∞, indicating full solvency.
-Therefore, the position will be automatically liquidated if the MF value falls below the MMF value.
+Therefore, the position will be automatically liquidated if the Margin Fraction value falls below the Maintenance Margin Fraction value.

-WhiteBIT provides a Risk Score scale that reflects the risk assessment associated with trading and displays the current state of all positions.
-It visualizes the collateral balance‘s solvency, where the value can range from 0% (full insolvency) to 100% (full solvency).
+WhiteBIT also provides a Risk Score Scale that reflects the risk assessment associated with trading and displays the current state of all positions.
+It visualizes the collateral balance’s solvency, where the value can range from 0% (full insolvency) to 100% (full solvency).
 The orange sector represents the Margin Call zone, while the red sector represents the Liquidation zone.
 The higher the leverage and the lower the funds in the collateral balance, the higher the risk.

 The user is provided with the opportunity to respond to the current market situation timely: